splunk-terraform/terraform-provider-signalfx/website/docs/r/aws_integration.html.markdown

 SignalFx AWS CloudWatch integrations.
 For help with this integration see [Monitoring Amazon Web Services](https://docs.signalfx.com/en/latest/integrations/amazon-web-services.html#monitor-amazon-web-services).

-~> **NOTE** When managing integrations you need to use a session token for an administrator to authenticate the SignalFx provider.
+~> **NOTE** When managing integrations use a session token for an administrator to authenticate the SignalFx provider.
 See [Operations that require a session token for an administrator].(https://dev.splunk.com/observability/docs/administration/authtokens#Operations-that-require-a-session-token-for-an-administrator).

 ~> **WARNING** This resource implements a part of a workflow.
 You must use it with one of either `signalfx_aws_external_integration` or `signalfx_aws_token_integration`.